Drinking culture: Session drinking

+Session drinking is a chiefly British and Irish term that refers to drinking a significant quantity of beer during a "session" (i.e. a specific period of time).
+A session is generally a social occasion.
+A pub crawl (sometimes called a bar tour, bar crawl or bar-hopping) is the act of visiting multiple pubs or bars in a single session.

+A "session beer", such as a session bitter, is a refreshing beer of low or, at most, moderate alcohol content, such that "you can enjoy a few of them in a drinking session and still have your wits about you."

+Sober curious

+Sober curious is a cultural movement and lifestyle of practicing none or limited alcohol consumption that started spreading in the late 2010s.
+Being sober curious means exploring sobriety at times to challenge the systematic consumption of alcohol in different situations, mostly during social interaction.
+The goal is to cut back when alcohol is deemed unnecessary, avoid consuming too much alcohol, and/or improve one's health.
+The consumption of non-alcoholic drinks is associated with the sober curious movement.
+It is also called the 'No To Lo" beverages movement.

 Drinking etiquette

 For the purposes of buying rounds of alcoholic drinks in English public houses, William Greaves, a retired London journalist, devised a set of etiquette guidelines as a Saturday morning essay in the defunct Today newspaper.
 Known as Greaves' Rules, the guidelines were based upon his long experience of pubs and rounds.
 The rules were later recommissioned by The Daily Telegraph and published in that newspaper on November 20, 1993.
 Copies of the rules soon appeared in many pubs throughout the United Kingdom.

-Kate Fox, a social anthropologist, came up with a similar idea in her book Watching the English, but concluded their rationale was the need to minimise the possibility of violence between drinking companions.
+Kate Fox, a social anthropologist, came up with a similar idea in her book Watching the English, but concluded their rationale was the need to minimize the possibility of violence between drinking companions.

-When taking alcohol to a BYOB (bring your own bottle/booze/beer) party, it is proper for a guest to leave any unconsumed alcohol behind when leaving the party.
-It shows appreciation to the host and shows responsibility on the guest's part.
-It is considered rude to take any alcohol back when departing.

-Drinking at early times of the day is frowned upon in some cultures.

-Noon is often seen as earliest appropriate time of day to consume alcohol, especially on its own, although there are some exceptions such as drinking Buck's Fizzes on Christmas Day morning.
-Likewise, a mimosa or bloody mary with breakfast or brunch is common in many cultures.

-Free drinks

-Various cultures and traditions feature the social practice of providing free alcoholic drinks for others.
-For example, during a wedding reception or a bar mitzvah, free alcoholic drinks are often served to guests, a practice that is known as "an open bar".
-Free alcoholic drinks may also be offered to increase attendance at a social or business function.
-They are commonly offered to casino patrons to entice them to continue gambling.

-A further example is the "ladies drink free" policy of some bars, which is intended to attract more paying customers (i.e., men).

-Large corporations (especially in Japan) may have a favored bar at which they hold private functions that offer free alcoholic drinks to attendees.